fsoonaye/apenet/README.md

 # Apenet

-Apenet is a minimalist machine learning library built using only NumPy arrays and matrix multiplication.
+Apenet is a minimalist machine learning library built using only NumPy.

-Apenet was written to help me grasp key concepts in machine learning and is intended for pedagogical and educational purposes.
-It is not recommended for heavy or efficiency-critical tasks.
+The multi-layer perceptron was my first project - I built it to understand how neural networks work from the inside, believing you don't truly understand something unless you build it yourself, and to practice Python OOP.
+Later, for my research internship, I implemented custom decision trees and random forests to have full control over simulations and extract any statistics needed for my research.

-It aims to be human-readable, unlike larger and more efficient data science/ML libraries such as scikit-learn, NumPy, or PyTorch.
-Given its direct usage, it uses NumPy-style docstrings.
+The library is intended for pedagogical and educational purposes and is not recommended for production use.
+It aims to be human-readable, unlike larger ML libraries, and uses NumPy-style docstrings.

 ## Main Components